 Hello there -

-I’m a Collection Strategies Librarian at the University of Alberta in Edmonton, Canada.
+I’m the Head Librarian (Acting) for Faculty Engagement in the Social Sciences & Humanities at the University of Alberta in Edmonton, Canada.

 I also hold an appointment as Adjunct Senior Industry Fellow with the Social Equity Research Centre at RMIT University in Melbourne, Australia.